Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 5

-Desktop PCs or laptops use Bluetooth 5.3 to connect to other wireless devices, such as headphones, speakers, keyboards, mice or printers.
-Bluetooth 5.3 offers better audio quality, longer range and enhanced security than previous versions.
+Desktop and laptop computers use Bluetooth 5.3 to connect to other wireless devices, such as headphones, speakers, keyboards, mice, and printers.
+Bluetooth 5.3 offers better audio quality, a longer range, and enhanced security than previous versions.

 • Dell XPS 13